Where did 400 MiB go?

 ...

 All 256 KB.
-Every single one.
 1461 separate memory regions, all exactly the same size.

 But process.memoryUsage() had reported heapTotal at only 129 MiB.
 How does V8 have 365 MiB of mmap’d pages but only report 129 MiB?

-process.memoryUsage() reports heapUsed: live objects, what V8 currently knows is in use.
+process.memoryUsage() reports heapUsed, which are the live objects V8 currently knows is in use.
 On the sick pod, 121 MiB.
 On the healthy one, 100 MiB.
-Almost the same.
 So I concluded V8 was fine and the problem was somewhere else.

 I used the Chrome DevTools Protocol to force a full garbage collection on the stuck pod, then checked memory: